IBM/ibmi-bob/docs/integration/rdi.md

 1. Restart the SSH server: `ENDTCPSVR SERVER(*SSHD)`, `STRTCPSVR SERVER(*SSHD)`
 1. Test the keys.
 From within a Bash shell (such as "Cygwin64 Terminal"), enter: `ssh user@hostname -i /cygdrive/c/Users/username/.ssh/id_rsa`.
 Substitute your username, name of the IBM i, and the location of your id_rsa file, of course.
 If you successfully connect to the i without needing to enter a password, everything is working correctly.
 (Once connected, type `exit` to disconnect from the i.)

-## Install Bob client scripts
+## Install tobi client scripts

-The Bob project (git@github.com:IBM/ibmi-tobi) contains a `Client-tools` directory that contains scripts for running on a PC or Mac.
-Copy the `Client-tools` directory to somewhere on your computer (e.g., `C:\Users\your_name\Develop\Bob\Client-tools` [PC] or `~/Develop/Bob/Client-tools` [Mac]).
-The easiest way to do this is simply to use Git to clone the Bob project to that location on your PC, either with a GUI Git client or by command line:
+The tobi project (git@github.com:IBM/ibmi-tobi) contains a `Client-tools` directory that contains scripts for running on a PC or Mac.
+Copy the `Client-tools` directory to somewhere on your computer (e.g., `C:\Users\your_name\Develop\tobi\Client-tools` [PC] or `~/Develop/tobi/Client-tools` [Mac]).
+The easiest way to do this is simply to use Git to clone the tobi project to that location on your PC, either with a GUI Git client or by command line:

 _Windows (via Cygwin64 Terminal):_
 ```shell